j3r0lin/terminal-notifier/README.md

 - `-group ID` - Group identifier (removes old notifications with same ID)
 - `-activate ID` - Bundle identifier of app to activate when clicked
 - `-sender ID` - Bundle identifier of app to show as sender
-- `-appIcon URL` - URL of image to display as app icon
+- `-appIcon URL` - URL of image to display as app icon (⚠️ Limited by macOS - see Limitations)
 - `-contentImage URL` - URL of image to display in notification
 - `-open URL` - URL to open when notification is clicked
 - `-execute COMMAND` - Shell command to execute when clicked